morningspace/kubemacro-hub/macros/docs/delete-pod-by-apisvc.md

 It is very tedious to go through all above steps every time when you need to restart the pods.
 This macro is aimed to automate the processing by just asking you an API service name.
-Additionally, when you delete pods, you can also specify options such as `--force`, `--dry-run`, etc. provided by macro [delete-res](docs/delete-res) since this macro calls delete-res to do the actual deletion.
+Additionally, when you delete pods, you can also specify options such as `--force`, `--dry-run`, etc. supported by macro [delete-res](docs/delete-res) since this macro calls delete-res to do the actual deletion.